 You just got into a minor car accident.
-No one was seriously hurt and only minor damage is visible on both cars.
-Can you just exchange insurance information, drive away, and not involve the Police?
-That’s a very bad idea.
+No one was seriously hurt, and only minor damage is visible on both cars.
+Should you just exchange insurance information, drive away, and not involve the Police?
+That’s a very bad idea!
 Here are some reasons why you should always call the Police after a car accident, and get a car accident Police report, even after a minor car accident.

 Not Reporting A Car Accident To The Police May Be Illegal In Your State Or Result In Fines

 Laws associated with car accidents vary from state to state.
 Some states will require you to report an accident that involves any injury, even a minor injury.
 Other states will require you to report an accident if the damages are more than a specific amount, usually $1,000+.
 So to be on the safe side, you should always report a car accident to the Police, even minor car accidents.

 Different states also have laws requiring you to report all accidents to the Department of Motor Vehicles (DMV).
 Failing to report your accident can result in fines and even the loss of your driver’s license.

 Your Auto Insurance Company May Require A Police Report To Help Establish Fault Status

 Even if you weren’t at fault, you still might need a car accident Police report to help establish fault status.
 The first thing that an insurance adjuster will probably ask for is a Police report to show which driver was at fault.
 If you don’t have one, then that makes things very complicated, and expensive, especially if attorneys have to get involved.

 And even if the other driver admits to you that they were at fault, they might change their story after the accident.
 This usually happens when the other driver fully realizes the financial impact of the accident.
 Having a Police report will help you establish the facts of what caused the accident and make the insurance claim process much easier.